Miroir de l'âme pécheresse

 Miroir de l’âme pécheresse ("Mirror of the Sinful Soul") is a 1531 poem by Marguerite d'Angoulême.
 It was translated by the future Queen Elizabeth I in 1548 as A Godly Meditation of the Soul.
-Sorbonne theologians condemned the work as heresy.
-A monk said Marguerite should be sewn into a sack and thrown into the Seine.
-Students at the Collège de Navarre satirized her in a play as "a Fury from Hell".
-Her brother forced the charges to be dropped, however, and obtained an apology from the Sorbonne.
+In August 1533, the Faculty of Theology of the University of Paris censured the Paris edition of Marguerite de Navarre’s Miroir de l’âme pécheresse as doctrinally suspect or heretical; the faculty later retracted the censure after royal intervention.